-The terms in the denominator of the AID formula reflect the capital components less the OPRA for revenue related to all system assets (i.e. existing Aurizon Network assets plus the SUFA assets).
-The terms in the numerator reflect the capital components and OPRA related to the revenue of the SUFA asset.
+The terms in the denominator of the AID formula reflect the capital components for revenue related to all system assets (i.e. existing Aurizon Network assets plus the SUFA assets).
+The terms in the numerator reflect the capital components related to the revenue of the SUFA asset.